 Areas of law:

 Sarah is a Partner at Reeds.
-She is the Head of the Court of Protection Department at Reeds and also Team Leader for the Mental Health Team in Wales, managing her own complex and diverse Mental Health and Mental Capacity caseload.
+She is the Head of Court of Protection and also leads the Welsh Mental Health Team, whilst managing her own complex and diverse Mental Health and Mental Capacity caseload.

 She represents clients detained under the Mental Health Act at all levels of security, before the Mental Health Review Tribunal for Wales.
 She carefully and thoroughly analyses psychiatric evidence identify areas of strength and weakness; and commissions evidence from her own network of experts, in order to challenge detention under the Act.
 Sarah also advises clients in relation to aftercare matters on leaving hospital, attends Care & Treatment Planning meetings and represents both patients and nearest relatives at Hospital Managers Hearings.